tareqanwar/cv/README.md

 **Technology Used**: HTML5, CSS3, Bootstrap, JavaScript, and Jquery.

 It supports both button and keyboard.
 There's few known bugs that I need to fix.
-To calculate the result of a question I used JS eval() function.
+To calculate the result of equation I used JS eval() function.

 Built it for Free Code Camp certifications.